sigmorphon/2021Task2/README.md

 ## Evaluation
 Evaluation will be done on up to 1000 paradigms per language.
 We will use best-match F1 score, which we compute as follows:
 1. Remove all clustered bible tokens that are not in the gold paradigms.
-2. Assign each combination of gold and predicted cluster (i.e., paradigm) the following score: F1 score of the prediction given the gold standard, multiplied by p/n, with p being the effective size of the gold paradigm, and n being the number of all forms in all gold paradigms.
+2. Assign each combination of gold and predicted cluster (i.e., paradigm) a score of the number of true positives for the prediction given the gold standard.
+This is equivalent to the number of overlapping forms between two paradigms.
 3. Find the best match between gold and predicted clusters given these scores.
-4. Assign every gold and predicted form a class label for the paradigm it belongs to, or is matched with (e.g. gold_cluster_1).
+4. Assign every gold and predicted form a class label for the paradigm it belongs to, or is matched with in step 3 (e.g. gold_cluster_1).
   - Assign unmatched paradigms a label representing the spurious cluster it belongs to (e.g. predicted_cluster_1).
-5. Compute the F1 score between gold and predicted forms.
+5. Compute the F1 score between the resulting labeled gold and predicted forms.

 For example, given the above text, if we had an evaluation set of 2 paradigms:
-(be, am)
-(I, me) - where both paradigms include only words that occur in the Bible text, we could first evaluate on just the first paradigm `(be, am)`.
+`(be, am) (I, me)` - where both paradigms include only words that occur in the Bible text, we could first evaluate on just the first paradigm `(be, am)`.
-Next, we compute the F1 score of all found clusters against this paradigm; all result in zero except for the cluster consisting of `be, am`, for which F1 is 100%.
-(The score for this paradigm is, thus, `1*2/4=0.5`) So, the best matching pairs up `be, am` and the gold paradigm.
+Next, we compute the true positives of all found clusters against this paradigm; all result in zero except for the cluster consisting of `be, am`, for which we have 2.
+So, the best matching pairs up `be, am` and the gold paradigm.
 We would then evaluate in the same way on the `(I, me)` paradigm, resulting in exactly the same score.
 We finally label each token according to its matched cluster: `gold_1_be, gold_1_am, gold_2_I, gold_2_me`, and `gold_1_be, gold_1_am, gold_2_I, gold_2_me`, for the predicted and gold words, respectively.
-A final F1 score is then computed according to these 2 sets, resulting in an F1 score of 100%.
+A final F1 score is then computed for the set of predicted forms given the set of gold standard forms, resulting in an F1 score of 100%.

 The evaluation will be done with the `eval.py` script [here](https://github.com/sigmorphon/2021Task2/blob/master/evaluate/eval.py)